-The creaming method not only adds air to leaven a mixture but also helps to produce a finer crumb.
-The key is to beat the fat with sugar until the mixture looks lighter in color and texture.
-Let your mixer work for at least 8 minutes during the first step of the creaming method to see a real difference in your baked goods.
+The key is to beat the fat with sugar until the mixture looks lighter in color and texture. and to let your mixer work for at least 8 minutes during the first step of the creaming method to see a real difference in your baked goods.

-This method is easiest performed with the aid of a stand mixer.
+This method is easiest performed with the help of a stand mixer.
 But it can be performed by hand with a large mixing bowl, a wooden spoon, and vigorous effort!

 How to Perform the Creaming Method